How to find Property Boundaries and Fence Ownership in UK

 Identifying Property Boundaries

-In property ownership, understanding where your land starts and ends is paramount.
+In property ownership and land registry search, understanding where your land starts and ends is paramount.
 Identifying property boundaries typically involves reviewing property deeds, which should clearly outline the extent and limits of the property.
 In cases where these descriptions are ambiguous or outdated, property owners may face challenges, particularly when disputes arise or when undertaking property developments.

 The Role of Boundary Surveys